Settlements

 Many centuries before the Europeans arrived in this region in the 1700s, before there was an area known as York County, it was the unsurrendered and unceded traditional lands of the Wolastoqey/Walastekwey, Mi’kmaq, and Passamaquoddy peoples- and remains so today.
 These First Nation people share a rich history and stewardship of this land reaching back many thousands of years, utilizing the lands for hunting and fishing, and its extensive waterways that served as communication, commercial, and social assembly thoroughfares.
 For more information consult Indigenous History Resources.

-Beginning in 1784, non-indigenous peoples from the newly formed United States of America and Europe beganb establishing settlements starting with the Loyalists following the end of the American Revolutionary War.
+Beginning in 1784, non-indigenous peoples from the newly formed United States of America and Europe began establishing settlements starting with the Loyalists following the end of the American Revolutionary War.
 Setttlers from Ireland and Scotland followed among others.

 This area is contained in York County, established in 1785, named after King George lll’s (1763-1827) second son who became the Duke of York.
-Today, it is called Harvey Rural Community
+Today, it is called Harvey Rural Community.

 Within its boundaries were many individual settlements established mostly by people from the British Isles and former American colonies.
 From farming and mills in the early 19th century to railway stations in the later part of the century, each settlement has its own story.
 Many of these place names are still refered to today as home.